Deploy AIStor with a Private Container Registry

 Create a YAML manifest to customize the

-with the hostname of your private container registry (for example,registry.example.com
+PRIVATE_REGISTRYwith the hostname of your private container registry (for example,registry.example.comorregistry.example.com:5000).The

 This separation allows you to organize images in your private registry using different path structures if needed.
 In most cases, you can use the same hostname and similar path prefixes for both repositories.